negi153/Gate-Syllabus-Tracking/README.md

 # Gate-Syllabus-Tracking
-With help of this project one can keep the records of the subject topics which he/she is studying for gate examination.
+It is a Java Based software which will helps the students to keep the records of the subject topics which he/she is studying for gate examination.

 HOW TO LOAD SQL FILE INTO MYSQL -----